Shulamit Lapid: Biography

-Shulamit Giladi (later Lapid) was born in Tel Aviv.
+Lapid was born in Tel Aviv.
 She majored in Oriental studies at the Hebrew University of Jerusalem.
 Her father, David Giladi (born in Transylvania, Austria-Hungary), was a journalist, novelist, and translator, as well as one of the founders of the Israeli newspaper Maariv.
 In Lapid's book Veulai Lo Hayu she documents the story of her father's immigration to Israel, his integration into Israeli society, and her own childhood in Tel Aviv during the 1930s and 1940s.
 Lapid is the widow of Yosef Lapid, a journalist, politician and public figure.
 They had three children: Michal (who was killed in a car accident in 1984), Merav, and Yair – a well-known Israeli politician, novelist, journalist and television personality, formerly Prime Minister of Israel.